 ‘Weird and atypical, even degenerate’…or then again, maybe not?
 Early Neolithic enclosures in the North Al Oswald, University of York

 An Aerial Perspective of the High Street David Knight, Historic England

 Recent fieldwork at Ravenglass and Muncaster Castle Kurt Hunter-Mann, Romans in Ravenglass

 The origins of Dacre: What should an early medieval monastery look like?
 Rachel Newman, Oxford Archaeology North

 A huge thank you to anyone who donated to the Lake District Archaeology Volunteer Network.
-We are hoping to purchase a new tablet to enable further archaeological survey work out in the field.
+We have purchased a new tablet to enable further archaeological survey work out in the field.